julieefreeman/ece4_012/README.md

 # ece_4012

-####How to setup your computer to run this app:
-Notice: this was done on a Mac running OS X 10.10.1
+### Please document issues/how to resolve them and setup steps in the OneNote folder for others to reference!